QueensWIC/karishmadaga.github.io/README.md

 Hi there!
 I'm Karishma, a rising junior studying Computer Science and Mathematics at Queen's University, Canada.

 *Currently, I am*
-- In Redmond as a [Microsoft](https://www.microsoft.com/) Explorer intern on the Core Platform Engineering team where I'm improving customer experience with NLP and chatbots!
+- In Redmond as a [Microsoft](https://www.microsoft.com/) Explorer intern on the Core Platform Engineering team
 - On the Speakers team @[StarCon 2019](https://starcon.io/)
 - Vice Chair of Professional Developement for WiCS @Queen's 💖 where I run sponsorship, the mentorship program, and technical workshops
-- On the lookout for a Summer 2019 internship 👀.
-I'm interested in EdTech, challenging projects with a lot of ownership, mentoring, and a heavy dash of statistics/math
+- On the lookout for a Summer 2019 internship 👀

 *Recently, I was*
 - A SDE intern @[BMO Capital Markets](https://www.bmocm.com/) (Summer 2017)